 In September 2011, U.S. EPA determined that the JOAAP Site(s) are Sitewide Ready for Anticipated Use (SWRAU)

 The U.S. Army has developed and implemented a long-term groundwater monitoring program for JOAAP.
-A followup Munitions and Explosvies of Concern (MEC) investigation at Landfills 2 and 3.
-The investigation will focus on the extended buffer area around the two landfills.
-Plans have been approved and field work is expected to begin in November 2011.
+A followup Munitions and Explosives of Concern (MEC) investigation at Landfills 2 and 3, focusin on the extended buffer area around the two landfills, has been approved and field work began in November 2011.

 Community InvolvementThe Restoration Advisory Board, involved at the Joliet Army Ammunition Plant for over 10 years, represents the community's interests in the environmental cleanup to the Army and other government agencies.

 Future land use at the Joliet Army Ammunition Plan is prescribed in the Illinois Land Conservation Act of 1995.
-The MFG Area is designated to become a portion of a Midewin National Tallgrass Prairie, a national veterans cemetery, and an industrial park.
+The MFG Area is in the process of being transformed into a portion of a Midewin National Tallgrass Prairie, a national veterans cemetery, and an industrial park.